My kids bought me a Sodastream Fizzi for Christmas – and so I thought I would share what I think about it! Here is my Sodastream Fizzi Review:

 The refillable bottles are BPA free (which is wonderful) and store easily in the side of panels of my refrigerator door.
 I am disappointed that they are not dishwasher safe and should not be washed in very hot water.
 I am just not a plastic bottle fan, as they do retain the scent of whatever was mixed before, and I love to superheat everything in the dishwasher.
 So I am ordering a few glass canisters now!

-You can buy Sodastream products in stores, from Sodastream or from Amazon.
-This page contains affiliate links to Amazon, for which I may receive a small commission.
+You can buy Sodastream products in stores like Walmart, Bed Bath and Beyond, or Canadian Tire, directly from Sodastream or from Amazon.
+This page contains affiliate links for which I may receive a small commission.